wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/facilitate-meetings-events-microsoft-teams/includes/4-use-breakout-rooms-teams.md

 1. Expand the list of participants under a breakout room.

-2. Point to someones name and select the check box that appears.
+2. Point to someone's name and select the check box that appears.

 3. Select **More options**:::image type="content" source="../media/more-options-button.png" alt-text="more options ellipse button":::
  and then the breakout room you want to move that person to.<br>